enketo/enketo-core/README.md

 ### Usage as a library

-1. Add as a git submodule (future: bower)
+1. Add as a git submodule (future: bower and/or npm)
 2. Develop a way to perform an XSL Transformation on OpenRosa-flavoured XForms inside your app.
 The transformation will output an XML instance and a HTML form.
 See [enketo-transformer](https://github.com/enketo/enketo-transformer) for an example.
 For development purposes you may also use the free (and slow, not robust at all) API provided by Enketo LLC at [http://xslt-dev.enketo.org/](http://xslt-dev.enketo.org/) (add `?xform=http://myforms.com/myform.xml` to use API).
 3. Ignore (or copy parts of) [Gruntfile.js](Gruntfile.js), [config.json](config.json) and [app.js](app.js) and create your own app's build system instead
 4. Main methods illustrated in code below: